 In addition, I found a study that potentially explained the damage to the roots of my teeth.
 Known as "root resorption," the act of moving teeth with braces causes damage to the roots in a significantly high number of orthodontic cases (one website says 100% of cases, but I can't find the article with that number; I have found studies that say up to 90% of all orthodontic cases cause root resorption in patients [as well as other problems], which is still plenty high).
 I was sure that my nighttime habit of teeth clenching hadn't helped things (and everyone I've seen has agreed that my clenching is a major problem); but I was also sure that the painful two and a half years I spent in braces did a number on my teeth, too.
 I wasn't about to sign up for more braces until I had more answers.

 I decided to do some research before I had any teeth yanked.
-I circuitously found my way to an orofascial myofunctional therapist named Carly whose office is about an hour from our house.
+I circuitously found my way to an orofascial myologist named Carly whose office is about an hour from our house.
 This is a type of exercise-based physical therapy that rewires the way you swallow, speak, and where your tongue rests in your mouth.
-Apparently I'm a classic case: my tongue has a slight tongue-tie which makes it weaker than it should be, so it thrusts forward when I swallow (rather than in the desired upwards motion).
+Apparently I'm a classic case: I have a tongue-tie which makes my tongue weaker than it should be, so it thrusts forward when I swallow (rather than in the desired upwards motion).
 Over time, this thrusting motion has created the gap in my front teeth that I find so embarrassing.
 It's also caused my jaw to narrow and my facial muscles to weaken and compensate, which has affected my smile and other expressions.
 As my jaw narrowed over the years due to forces exerted on them by compensating muscle patterns, my teeth began to crowd in my jaw.
 My palate became malformed, which then affected my airway and the way that I breathe.
 My tongue became accustomed to moving in an unnatural way, which caused more damage to my palate over time.
 It became weak and underused, filling my mouth beyond its capacity.
 The resulting speech problems were a constant source of embarrassment for me.

 During my first appointment with Carly, she helped me understand how my breathing patterns were increasing my anxiety, which then in turn affected my breathing patterns in a vicious cycle.
 Stress affects the way we breathe, and I'd been breathing shallowly into my chest like a scared animal.
 This type of breathing activates the sympathetic nervous system, our natural "fight or flight" defense.
 This is helpful if you're fleeing a saber-toothed tiger, but not so helpful if you're just trying to live a modern, saber-toothed-tigerless life.
 I was stuck in an endless feedback loop of fear, unintentionally panicking all day long.
-Changing the way I breathed would change the way I felt.
+Changing the way I breathe would change the way I felt.
 Carly also helped me to understand that unless I adjusted the neuropathways that controlled the way I swallow, braces would always just be a temporary fix.
 The orthodontist had said as much: I'd need a retainer for the rest of my life unless I wanted my teeth to become crooked again.
 I was willing to try this exercise-based approach in order to avoid that fate.
 My tongue was incredibly weak, and I'd have to work hard at building its strength and relearning how to do just about everything it was meant to do.
 Over time, the new patterns and pressures created by changing my tongue's movements would reshape my mouth and jaw back to something like what they should have been all along.
 I won't be able to achieve as much change as I would if I'd started this therapy as a kid, but even a little is something worth striving for.